-- Amount needed to save per month over the 3 years: $555
+Amount needed to save per month over the three years: $555

 Let’s look at how these numbers align with the numbers we used in the debt-to-income ratio from step 1.
 In that example, our teen was making $30,000 a year, which qualified them to pay $1,000 per month.

-If they took out a mortgage of $190,000 with a 4 percent interest rate and a 30-year term, they would have an estimated payment of around $900 per month, not including insurance and taxes.
+If they took out a mortgage of $190,000 with a 4 percent interest rate and a 30-year term, they would have an estimated payment of around $900 per month, not including insurance, taxes, and PMI.
 Bottom line—this is possible.
 Mai Tais for all!

 Action to take: Get that job.
 Get a side hustle going.
 Spend a little.
 Save a lot.